mhogerheijde/Server-Revealer/README.md

 The plugin will add a 'notification' to the window.
 The severety (and thus color) of the notification depends on which server you are visting.

-## Setup
+## Setup/Install

 The plugin itself has no configuration (yet) and is not (yet) submitted to Mozilla.
-In order to try it, you should clone this repository and add a link to the source in your Firefox profile.
+In order to try it, you should clone this repository and install the Add-On.

+`git clone git://github.com/mhogerheijde/Server-Revealer.git path-to-workspace`

+In order to install the Add-On in Firefox you could use the following methods:

+### Install using .xpi file.

+This is usually something you only do when you want to use the tagged versions and not the develop branch.
+(Because you'll have to build the xpi every time the code changes)

+For this to work, you should build the .xpi using the buildscript `build.sh`, or you create the .xpi yourself (it's a zipfile basicly).

+#### Using the buildscript

+* (Linux e.a.) run `build.sh`.
+You will have a neatly build .xpi file in the ./build/ folder of the project.

+#### Manually

+* Zip all the files in the ./src/ folder of the project.
+Call the zipfile `Server-Revealer.xpi`
+* Install .xpi on Firefox (e.g. Drag'n'drop the file into firefox, use some [other](http://www.google.com/search?q=firefox+how+to+install+xpi) method.)

+### Install using linkfile

 If you don't know how, I advice you to look at (and read) [this section](https://developer.mozilla.org/en/Building_an_Extension#Test) from the Mozilla Developer Network.
 Otherwise in short:

-* git clone git://github.com/mhogerheijde/Server-Revealer.git `path-to-workspace`
 * Locate your [profile folder](http://kb.mozillazine.org/Profile_folder) (e.g. Firefox/Profiles/`<profile_id>`.default) or make a [new one](http://kb.mozillazine.org/Profile_manager)
 * Open the extensions/ folder, creating it if need be.
 * Create a new text file with the id of this extension as its name (i.e. `server_revealer@hogerheijde.net`).
 No file extension